joej888/techmission_project_scalable/README.md

 - The database schema is automatically created when you first run the app
 - All timestamps are stored in UTC
 - UUIDs are used for comment IDs
-- The ranking algorithm prioritizes recent, liked comments with engagement
+- Cursor-based pagination provides consistent performance for large datasets
+- Comments are stored in dual tables (original + indexing) for optimal query performance

 ## Common Issues

 1. **Database connection fails**: Check your ScyllaDB is running and credentials are correct
 2. **Port already in use**: Change PORT in .env file
 3. **Build errors**: Make sure TypeScript is properly installed
+4. **Invalid cursor error**: Cursors are base64 encoded and expire when data structure changes

 ---

 That's it!
-You now have a working YouTube comments API with smart ranking.
+You now have a working YouTube comments API with smart ranking and efficient cursor-based pagination.